BR7RKR/picture-to-ascii/README.md

-  -s, --symbols <chars>     Specify custom ASCII characters for output -ws, --width-scale <f>    Scale width by a float factor (e.g., 0.5) -hs, --height-scale <f>   Scale height by a float factor (e.g., 0.5) -l, --lite                Use simple ascii characters for output -r, --reverse             Reverse symbols that are used to draw the image -if, --image-file <path>  Save output to file at specified path as an image
+  -s, --symbols <chars>     Specify custom ASCII characters for output -ws, --width-scale <f>    Scale width by a float factor (e.g., 0.5) -hs, --height-scale <f>   Scale height by a float factor (e.g., 0.5) -l, --lite                Use simple ascii characters for outputm -r, --reverse             Reverse symbols that are used to draw the image -if, --image-file <path>  Save output to file at specified path as an image -fl, --font-latin         Use with '-if' flag.
+Extends default font with latin characters

 Examples:
   pictoascii -p -i image.png -f output.txt